Free: Assessment Does your website build trust with buyers and bring in revenue?

 Site managers with pages that contain a lot of information will want to take advantage of opportunities to deliver as much content as possible to Google and the user as early as they can.
 It’s a good idea to ensure that your text is visible before your web font loads.

-You can also take advantage of lazy loading so that less search-critical content, such as images and video, is rendered after your page’s text.
+This is another place where you can take advantage of lazy loading so that less search-critical content, such as images and video, is rendered after your page’s text.

 8. Make use of navigation and sitemaps